equinix-labs/metal-iot/test/README.md

 ```

 ### Event Type: drone_deployed
-Sent when a delivery is picked up from warehouse
+Sent when a drone is deployed from hangar to a warehouse.

 ```
 data: {